-- (1) A sanitary drainage pipe is permitted to serve as a wet vent, provided - (a) The hydraulic load is in accordance with Table 7.5.8.1., - (b) The number of wet vented water closets does not exceed two, - (c) When two water closets are installed, they are connected at the same level by means of a double sanitary T fitting if the vent pipe is vertical and by means of a double Y fitting if the vent is horizontal, - (d) The water closets are installed downstream of all other fixtures, - (e) Trap arms and fixtures drains connected to the wet vent do not exceed NPS 2, except for connections from emergency floor drains in accordance with Sentence 7.5.1.1.
-(3), - (f) The total hydraulic load on the wet vent does not exceed the limits stated in Table 7.5.8.1. when separately vented branches or fixture drains in the same storey, having a total hydraulic load not greater than two fixture units, are connected to a wet vent or a wet vented water closet trap arm, - (g) The hydraulic load of separately vented fixtures that drain into the wet vent is not included when sizing the continuous vent that serves the wet vent, - (h) Where a wet vent extends through more than 1 storey, the total discharge from any 1 storey above the first storey does not exceed four fixture units, - (i) There is not more than one nominally horizontal offset in the wet vent, and, - (i) The offset does not exceed 1.2 m for pipes of NPS 2 or less in size, or - (ii) The offset does not exceed 2.5 m for pipes larger than NPS 2, - (j) The wet vented portion is not reduced in size except for the portion that is upstream of floor drains in accordance with Clauses 7.5.1.1.(3),
+- A soil or waste pipe may serve as a wet vent provided that, - (a) The hydraulic load is in accordance with Table 7.5.8.1., - (b) The number of wet vented water closets does not exceed two. - (c) When two water closets are installed, they are connected at the same level to a vertical part of the stack by means of a double fitting in accordance with Table 7.2.4.5., - (d) The water closets are installed downstream of all other fixtures, - (e) Trap arms and fixtures drains connected to the wet vent do not exceed 2 in. in size, except for connections from floor drains in accordance with Clauses 7.5.1.1.
+(3)(a) to (c), - (f) The total hydraulic load on the wet vent does not exceed the limits stated in Table 7.5.8.1. when separately vented branches or fixture drains in the same storey, having a total hydraulic load not greater than two fixture units, are connected to a wet vent or a wet vented water closet trap arm, - (g) The hydraulic load of separately vented fixtures that drain into the wet vent is not included when sizing the continuous vent that serves the wet vent, - (h) Where a wet vent extends through more than 1 storey, the total discharge from any 1 storey above the first storey does not exceed four fixture units. - Where a wet vent extends through more than 1 storey, there is not more than one nominally horizontal offset in the wet vent, and, - I. The offset does not exceed 1200 mm for pipes 2 in. or less in size, or - II.
+The offset does not exceed 2500 mm for pipes larger than 2 in. in size, - (j) The wet vented portion is not reduced in size except for the portion that is upstream of floor drains in accordance with Clauses 7.5.1.1.(3)(a) to (c)